 Status: The construction of the westbound roadway deck was completed in February 2012.
-Westbound falsework is being removed and modified for use for the eastbound roadway deck.
-The eastbound roadway construction began in late December 2011 and will be completed to Hinge K by the end of 2012.
+Westbound falsework was removed and modified for use for the eastbound roadway deck in April 2012.
+The eastbound roadway construction began in late December 2011 and will be completed to Hinge K and turned over to American Bridge Fluor (ABF) prior to the end of 2012.